Frequently Asked Questions About TightRope CCL/ACL Repair in the Canine Patient

 Q: How soon after the injury should the surgery be performed.

-A: I like to do the surgical repair as soon as possible.
+A: We like to do the surgical repair as soon as possible.
 In time there is damage to the meniscus and fibrosis to the joint capsule, making the surgery more difficult and return to normal activity lengthened.
 This does not mean it cannot be done.
-I have repaired ACL reptures months after the injury and had good results....
-I much prefer doing them right away.
+We have repaired ACL ruptures months after the injury and had good results....
+We much prefer doing them right away.
+Both Dr. Richard Lanier and Dr. Dana Sweeton have performed hundreds of Tightrope ACL procedures on patients from 15 lbs to over 180 lbs (as of 2018).

 Q: What about costs?

-A: Tightrope appears to provide the best stability for the dollar with repairs in some dogs starting at $2,600.00.
+A: Tightrope appears to provide the best stability for the dollar.
+The average surgery cost is around $3,600.00.
+The cost may vary based on patient size, pre-surgical radiographs and blood analysis.
 Payment plans are available through our association with Care Credit.

 Q: How is the patient immediately after surgery.